The Museum For Islamic Art guide in Jerusalem presents various Islamic art findings from different periods and places.

 The two principal elements in the exhibition are an artistic section in a religious context and a part that focuses on the contribution of Islam to the world relating to the sciences, technology music and other areas.

-The main hall on the first floor tells about Islam and show various artifacts including art pieces, technological items, musical instruments, and early writings.
+The main hall on the first floor tells about Islam and shows various artifacts, including art pieces, technological items, musical instruments, and early writings.

 Examples of ancient writings:

 And this is a Qibla indicator and a compass.
 The painted wooden instrument has a needle, which indicates the direction to Mecca, and a compass.
 The inside of the lid shows a depiction of Mecca and the Kaba.
-And in the bottom, there is a map of the world with a list of cities and countries.
+And at the bottom, there is a world map with a list of cities and countries.

-This instrument originated in Instambul, and it is dated to 1738.
+This instrument originated in Istambul, and it is dated to 1738.

 Here is the Oud.
 The oud is a short-neck lute-type, a pear-shaped stringed instrument with 11 or 13 strings grouped in 5 or 6 courses.
 It is Arab music’s most important instrument and the ancestor of the modern guitar.

-And if you love music and old music instruments, then check out my post about Hebrew Music Museum In Jerusalem.
+And if you love music and old instruments, check out Hebrew Music Museum in Jerusalem.